General Program Requirements:

 Dissertation Proposal (HPM 9998):

 To fulfill the requirements of HPM 9998, students must submit a dissertation proposal, successfully defend it orally before their Committee, apply for IRB approval for the proposed research, and submit the proposal to the Graduate School.
-Students have a maximum of one year from the time of completing their preliminary examinations to develop and defend their dissertation proposal.
+Students have a maximum of one year from the time of completing their Health Policy Comprehensive Examination to develop and defend their dissertation proposal.
 Thus, students may enroll in HPM 9998 for only two terms without permission.
 Students needing more time may, with the support of their advisor, formally petition the Director of Graduate Studies for an extension, although an extension is not guaranteed.
 Failure to meet these requirements can result in dismissal from the program.

 Once the proposal is defended, the student is elevated to candidacy and eligible to register for dissertation credits.